 Based on stories from "The Arabian Nights."
 A wicked sorcerer tricks Prince Achmed into riding a magical flying horse.
 The heroic prince is able to subdue the magical horse, which he uses to fly off to many adventures.
 While travelling, he falls in love with the beautiful Princess Pari Banu, and must defeat an army of demons to win her heart.
 The entire film is animated using the silhouette technique, which employs movable cardboard and metal cutouts posed in front of illuminated sheets of glass.Written by

-Lotte Reiniger cut figures out of black cardboard with a pair of scissors, and joined movable parts with thread in order to animate them.
-In the years 1923-1926, about 250,000 frame-by-frame stills were made and 96,000 were used in the film.
+Lotte Reiniger cut figures out of black cardboard with scissors, and joined movable parts with thread in order to animate them.
+From 1923-26 about 250,000 frame-by-frame stills were made and 96,000 were used in the film.
 Her husband, Carl Koch, was responsible for the photography in all her films until his death in 1963.
 See more »

 Was this review helpful to you?